rldessart/avd-framework/README.md

 This script will:

 Generate synthetic magnetic data
-Compute GZ, ASA, AVD, and IAVD
+Compute GZ, ASA and AVD
 Display the results.

 **Reproducibility**